-(2) As part of our audit procedures relating to the recognition and measurement of development costs incurred for software solutions, we first examined the processes and controls implemented by the executive directors for the capitalization of development costs for internally generated software solutions on the basis of the documentation provided to us, using individual development projects.
-In addition, we evaluated, among other things, the recognition of intangible assets and the method used for the accounting treatment and measurement of the development costs incurred in accordance with the requirements of German commercial law.
+2 As part of our audit procedures relating to the recognition and measurement of development costs incurred for software solutions, we first examined the processes and controls implemented by the executive directors for the capitalization of development costs for internally generated software solutions on the basis of the documentation provided to us, using individual development projects.
+In addition, we evaluated, among other things, the recognition of intangible assets and the method used for the calculation, accounting treatment and measurement of the development costs incurred in accordance with the requirements of IAS 38.
 In doing so, we also inspected the corresponding project records to assess the respective stage of project completion.
 Furthermore, we performed an analytical review of the list of all capitalized projects for the development of software solutions and the capitalization of associated development costs, and examined the methodology employed by the Company.
 In addition, on the basis of samples of the development projects for software solutions initially capitalized in the financial year, we examined the eligibility of development costs for capitalization, the existence of substantial enhancements to existing software solutions compared with existing software solutions as well as the assumptions made by the executive directors with respect to determining useful lives and the point at which to commence amortization.
 We also verified and assessed the ability to capitalize the development costs incurred based on documents of individual activities.
+Furthermore, we discussed the estimate of economic benefit with the executive directors and inspected the respective supporting documentation.
 For the estimates of useful lives, we also obtained an overview of all software development projects for software solutions and discussed with the executive directors which estimates and considerations were used for the deposited values.
 Furthermore, we compared - on a sample basis - the amounts of the development costs capitalized for material development projects with the personnel costs incurred, and reconciled these with the underlying timesheets, also on a sample basis.
-In order to detect indications for derecognition of development projects, we interviewed the executive directors and the responsible employees and analyzed the age structure of the development projects as well as the project-specific progress reports.
+In order to detect indications of impairment in relation to existing development projects, we interviewed the executive directors and the responsible employees and analyzed the age structure of the development projects as well as the projectspecific progress reports.